yunojuno/elasticsearch-django/README.rst

 When the app boots up it validates the settings, which involves the following:

 1. Do each of the indexes specified have a mapping file?
-2. Do each of the models implement the required mixins
+2. Do each of the models implement the required mixins?

 Implement search document mixins
 --------------------------------

-So far we have configure Django to know the names of the indexes we want, and the models that we want to index.
+So far we have configured Django to know the names of the indexes we want, and the models that we want to index.
 What it doesn't yet know is which objects to index, and how to convert an object to its search index document.
 This is done by implementing two separate mixins - ``SearchDocumentMixin`` and ``SearchDocumentManagerMixin``.
 The configuration validation routine will tell you if these are not implemented.

 **SearchDocumentMixin**